McConnaughy on Tax: Not the Actor…But Just as Good (part 1 of 2)

 Kelly: How does one get a hold of you?

-Kelly: Now, do people normally start with you or they start with one of your assistants to kind of do some fact finding first, how does the process begin?
+Kelly: Now, do people normally start with you or do they start with one of your assistants to kind of do some fact-finding first, how does the process begin?

 Kelly: So, the McConnaughy Brothers, the McConnaughy mafia doing tax work for you.
 Alright, so say your website again.

 Kelly: Taxhelp.pro, okay.
 Alright, that’s terrific.
 Do you want to finish with a quote or a funny historical event or are we done?

 William: Let’s see…I think we are done for now.
 This has been a great call and I really enjoyed it.
 Any other time you want to speak with me about tax stuff please let me know I will be glad to get on the line with you.